SuperDARN/pydarn/docs/dev/code_review.md

         If you did a partial review please select comment.
 Approve is only done for complete reviews or complete testing

   - Approve: everything looks good no changes needed

+    !!!
+Note
+        This should only be done on complete code reviews.
+You can also, revert your approval after it is made if you find something else later.
+        Do this by going down to the merge button and find your name under approvals and click the three dots and select `re-review`

   - Request Changes: major changes to make

     !!!
 Warning